Happy Planner Review

 5. 18 months

-The planner goes all the way to December 2017, so there's plenty of room to plan in advance.
+The planner comes with 18 months of pages so there's plenty of room to plan in advance.
 I love that I'm not left scribbling leftover ideas on the back page.

 happy planner - the cons